RT Cunningham

 The only time I'll create full-system image backups is when I'm getting ready to upgrade my system or do something stupid.
 I learned this lesson years ago, so I leave nothing to chance.
 I always keep Rescuezilla on a Ventoy USB stick, along with operating system images.

 I have several portable drives, with the largest being a five-terabyte hard drive.
-I usually keep two or three image backups for every computer I own on it, with plenty of room to spare.
+I usually keep two or three image backups for every computer I own on it, with a great deal of room to spare.

 File Backups

 I use two utilities to create file backups, Rsync and Rclone.
-Rsync is usually included with Linux distributions while Rclone has to be installed.
+Linux distributions typically come with Rsync, but Rclone must be installed separately.
 The repository version is a few versions behind the website version.
 To easily install Rclone in the terminal:

 curl https://rclone.org/install.sh | sudo bash